Libensemble/libensemble/docs/FAQ.rst

 is not returning True even though all scheduled evaluations have returned.
-This can be due to incorrect implementation (e.g it has not considered points that are cancelled or paused or in some other state that prevents the allocation function from sending them out to workers.
+This can be due to incorrect implementation (e.g it has not considered points that are cancelled or paused or in some other state that prevents the allocation function from sending them out to workers).

-If a persistent worker (usually a generator) has sent a message back to manager but is still doing work and may return further points.
-In this case, consider using ``active_recv`` mode.
+A persistent worker (usually a generator) has sent a message back to the manager but is still performing work and may return further points.
+In this case, consider starting the generator in :ref:`active_recv<gen_active_recv>` mode.
 This can be specified in the allocation function, and will cause the worker maintain its active status.

-If a persistent worker has requested resources that prevents any sims from taking place.
+A persistent worker has requested resources that prevents any simulations from taking place.
 By default, persistent workers hold onto resources even when not active.
 This may require the worker to return from persistent mode.

 When returning points to a persistent generator (often the top code block in allocation functions).
 Eg. ``support.avail_worker_ids(persistent=EVAL_GEN_TAG)``